scottpchow23/rust_showcase/docs/shadowing.md

 print(x)
 ```

-What makes rust interesting is that it can do variable shadowing without needing to change scope, all while maintaining type safety.
+What makes Rust interesting is that it can do variable shadowing without needing to change scope, all while maintaining type safety.

 ```rust
 fn main() {